-Mr. Fung Heen Choon, aged 57, was appointed to the Board on 7 May 2014 as Non-Independent Non-Executive Director.
+Mr. Fung Heen Choon, aged 58, was appointed to the Board on 7 May 2014 as Non-Independent Non-Executive Director.
+He is currently a member of the Risk Management Committee.

-He is the co-founder and Executive Director of Continental Resources Sdn Bhd (173543-U) ("CRSB"), a wholly-owned subsidiary of the Company.
+He is the co-founder and Executive Director of Continental Resources Sdn Bhd (173543-U) ("CRSB"), a whollyowned subsidiary of the Company.
 He obtained his Bachelor of Arts degree in Economics from North East London Polytechnic, United Kingdom, in 1982.
 He has more than 20 years of experience in the edible oils industry where his core competency is in operations, accounting and finance.

 Mr. Fung began his career as an account assistant in London's E.F.
 Hutton Pte Ltd in 1984 and was responsible for contract reconciliation and producing financial reports.
-In 1987, he returned to Malaysia and joined Seccon Management Services Sdn Bhd as Manager and served the company for a period of three (3) years.
+In 1987, Mr. Fung returned to Malaysia and joined Seccon Management Services Sdn Bhd as Manager and served the company for a period of three (3) years.
 Mr. Fung was responsible for the business development of the company as well as secretarial and management consultation services to its clients.
 Mr. Fung resigned from Seccon Management Services Sdn Bhd in 1990 and co-founded CRSB where he was appointed Executive Director of CRSB, a position that he continues to hold till today.